Church of Saint George (Reichenau): UNESCO

 Reichenau island was declared a UNESCO World Heritage Site in 2000.
-According to UNESCO, the island, including the frescoes of the Church at St. George, are protected based on the following criteria: the remains bear witness to the role of Medieval Benedictine monasteries; they are a strong example of monastic architecture in Central Europe from the 9th to 11th centuries; and they held great artistic significance in Europe at the time.
+According to UNESCO, the island, including the frescoes of the Church at St. George, are protected based on the following criteria: the remains bear witness to the role of Medieval Benedictine monasteries; they are a strong example of monastic architecture in Central Europe from the 9th to 11th century; and they held great artistic significance in Europe at the time.

 Restoration and recent damage

-Following their discovery in 1856, the Frescoes significantly faded.
+Following their discovery in 1856, the frescoes significantly faded.
 The paintings depicting the life of Christ were to be preserved in an authentic state and not restored, reflecting their historic and artistic value.
 The Swiss technique of Bildtapeten, or picture wallpaper, was introduced to the church as a way to display a clean mural without restoring the original work.
 Depending on the visitors, the Bildtapeten could be raised and lowered from a mechanism installed in the ceiling.
-For example, the Bildtapeten might be lowered for mass to provide a complete picture of the paintings, then raised to reveal the original Frescoes when art historians or other experts are inspecting the walls.
+For example, the Bildtapeten might be lowered for mass to provide a complete picture of the paintings, then raised to reveal the original frescoes when art historians or other experts are inspecting the walls.
 Academic painter Carl Schilling began creating and installing the Bildtapeten in 1889 and completed the project in 1891.
 In 1909, the Bildtapeten was removed after a part of the mechanism broke.
 A restoration that included partial repainting and artificial patination was completed by Victor Mezger between 1921 and 1922.

-A subsequent rise in visitors damaged the Frescoes, requiring the church to closely monitor their state.
+A subsequent rise in visitors damaged the frescoes, requiring the church to closely monitor their state.
 This increase has led to climate change within the church building.
 As more bodies enter the church each year, the humidity and pollution levels in the building increase.
 This humidity and pollution created an environment ideal for the growth of mold and bacteria, further damaging the frescoes.

 The frescoes are monitored by Landesamt für Denkmalpflege and the University of Stuttgart, Institute for Materials of Architecture.
 These groups collect data on indoor climate, microclimate impacts, air motion, radiation, and visitation.
 These data were expected help prompt new methods by which to regulate the indoor climate, including visitor access.